JosephTLyons/text-align/README.md

   JavaScript, so I'm sure there are places where improvements can be made to speed up the code.
 I absolutely welcome any pull requests that might lead to more efficient solutions.
+- Don't select text if it wasn't adjusted (too long or 0 length)

 ## Notes: